ryanegis/support-portal/configuration/bulk-capture-text.md

 ### Customize indexes per queue

-1. To customise the indexes used in Bulk Capture create a new Meta MOdel with the queue name
+1. To customise the indexes used in Bulk Capture create a new Meta Model with the queue name